Godly Principles for Marriage

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may get compensated.
 Regardless, I only recommend products or services I personally enjoy.
 Click HERE for my disclosure policy.

 Godly Principles for Marriage.
 Men and women are completely equal in marriage, but God created us with a different sets of needs.
 He designed marriage to allow a husband and wife to meet each others’ needs.

 One Godly Principle for Marriage is honor your spouse.

 I love interview questions.
-I love hearing other's perspective on topics.
+I love hearing the perspective of others on various topics.
 This blog post is just that.
-Me hearing others perspective on honoring our husbands.
+I got to ask how other women show honor to their husbands.

 I asked this question “How do you honor your husband?” to some of my friends and on Facebook and this was the response I recieved.

 Charisee Marquez- “I honor my husband by respecting his wishes and requests.
 I ask for his opinion before anyone else’s and I tell him every day how much I love him.
 I also try to show him in the little things I do for him.”